 Letter to all politicians

-And that is dehumanizing our society and its people.
+This is dehumanizing our society and its people.

 This trend must be reverted.

 Our society is losing more and more of its humanity.
-Everything is done for the “senseless” money, that is gradually taking control of everything.
+Everything is done for the “insensitive” money, that is gradually taking control of everything.
 And that is dehumanizing our society and its people.
 This trend must be reverted.

 Is this progress?
 Should the yardstick of the “living standard” not be joined by a “standard of happiness”?